py3lee/projects/rpa/README.md

 - Add the indexed and raw price data for each financial asset as separate spreadsheets within the excel file,
 - Send an email alert to a specified email address if any of the indexed price data for any financial asset falls below a specified price threshold

 For practical reasons, the packaged program is not uploaded onto git.
-However, the `main.py` file can be packaged into an executable file using `pyinstaller` , which can then be triggered using Windows Task Scheduler - becoming 'Your friendly (mini) financial bot' :chart_with_upwards_trend:
+However, the `main.py` file can be packaged into an executable file using `pyinstaller` , which can then be triggered using Windows Task Scheduler - becoming 'Your Friendly (mini) Financial bot' :chart_with_upwards_trend: